Skip to content

 Getting to the Schoodic Peninsula

-This area is only four miles as the crow flies from the Mount Desert Island and main area of Acadia NP.
+This area is only four miles as the crow flies from the Mount Desert Island and main area of Acadia National Park.
 But, it is actually 45 miles from Bar Harbor.
 We stayed near the Ellsworth area which was about 20 miles away and made it easier to get to the peninsula.

 If you’re in the Bar Harbor area and don’t want to drive, there is a ferry service that will take you to Winter Harbor during the summer.
 Then, the free Island Explorer Bus Service provides transportation from the dock to the park areas.